 What you'll learn

-Go behind the scenes to discover how newspaper editors decide what to put on their front pages.
-Students define “news” and see how it may vary depending on the audience and the community.
-After students hone their media literacy skills by analyzing current papers, they work in teams to make editorial decisions and to design their own front pages in a race to make deadline.
+Go behind the scenes to discover how editors decide what stories will get top billing on their front page or news website.
+Students learn what makes a story “newsworthy” and how news coverage may vary depending on the audience and the community.
+Students then apply these media literacy skills by working in teams to make editorial decisions and to design their own front page or homepage.

 Free, with admission